Traveller2001/traveller-cv/content/authors/admin/_index.md

     - course: Master Student in Computer Science and Technology
       institution: Institute of Software Chinese Academy of Sciences
       year: 2024 - Present
-    - course: B.Eng. in Computer Science and Technology
+    - course: B.S. in Computer Science and Technology
-      institution: College of Computer and Data Science, FZU
+      institution: College of Computer and Data Science, Fuzhou University
       year: 2020 - 2024